-- You pay \$0.

-- See the Outpatient diagnostic tests and therapeutic services and supplies section below.

-- You pay \$0 for items covered by Medicare.

-- You pay \$0 for items covered by Medicare.

-- You pay 20% coinsurance.

-- You pay 20% coinsurance.

-- You pay \$0.

-Medical nutrition therapy

-This benefit is for people with diabetes, renal (kidney) disease (but not on dialysis), or after a kidney transplant when referred by your doctor.
+Services that are covered for you What you must pay when you get these services Medical nutrition therapy This benefit is for people with diabetes, renal (kidney) disease (but not on dialysis), or after a kidney transplant when referred by your doctor.
 We cover 3 hours of one-on-one counseling services during your first year that you receive medical nutrition therapy services under Medicare (this includes our plan, any other Medicare Advantage plan, or Original Medicare), and 2 hours each year after that.
 If your condition, treatment, or diagnosis changes, you may be able to receive more hours of treatment with a physician's referral.
 A physician must prescribe these services and renew their referral yearly if your treatment is needed into the next calendar year.
 There is no coinsurance, copayment, or deductible for members eligible for Medicare-covered medical nutrition therapy services.

-Medicare Diabetes Prevention Program (MDPP)

-MDPP services will be covered for eligible Medicare beneficiaries under all Medicare health plans.
+Medicare Diabetes Prevention Program (MDPP) MDPP services will be covered for eligible Medicare beneficiaries under all Medicare health plans.
 MDPP is a structured health behavior change intervention that provides practical training in long-term dietary change, increased physical activity, and problem-solving strategies for overcoming challenges to sustaining weight loss and a healthy lifestyle.
 There is no coinsurance, copayment, or deductible for the MDPP benefit.

-Medicare Part B prescription drugs

-These drugs are covered under Part B of Original Medicare.
+Medicare Part B prescription drugs These drugs are covered under Part B of Original Medicare.
 Members of our plan receive coverage for these drugs through our plan.
-Covered drugs include:

-- Drugs that usually aren't self-administered by the patient and are injected or infused while you are getting physician, hospital outpatient, or ambulatory surgical center services - Insulin furnished through an item of durable medical equipment (such as a medically necessary insulin pump) - Other drugs you take using durable medical equipment (such as nebulizers) that were authorized by the plan - The Alzheimer's drug, Legembi[®], (generic name lecanemab), which is administered intravenously.
-In addition to medication costs, you may need additional

-You pay 0% to 20% coinsurance.
+Covered drugs include: Drugs that usually aren't self-administered by the patient and are injected or infused while you are getting physician, hospital outpatient, or ambulatory surgical center services Insulin furnished through an item of durable medical equipment (such as a medically necessary insulin pump) Other drugs you take using durable medical equipment (such as nebulizers) that were authorized by the plan The Alzheimer's drug, Leqembi[®], (generic name lecanemab), which is administered intravenously.
+In addition to medication costs, you may need additional You pay 0% to 20% coinsurance.
 For your exact cost, you may call Customer Service at the number on your plan ID card.
 Members may pay 0% to 20% coinsurance for select Medicare Part B drugs which can change each quarter as established by CMS.

-Medicare Part B prescription drugs (cont'd)